 Super Typhoon Yagi makes landfall on China’s Hainan as 400,000 evacuated

-Transport links shuttered as Asia’s strongest storm this year drenches southern China and will impact Vietnam and Laos.
+Transport links shuttered as Asia’s strongest storm this year drenches southern China and will affect Vietnam and Laos.

 Super Typhoon Yagi has made landfall on the Chinese island province of Hainan, state media reported, after more than 400,000 people were forced to evacuate.